The alleged associates of Jeffrey Epstein: Names by numbers

 Andrew has always strongly denied the allegations against him, while Buckingham Palace previously said all accusations made against the duke are “categorically untrue”.

-Clinton’s name appears slightly more, – mentioned 73 times in the documents so far.
+Clinton’s name is mentioned 83 times in the documents so far.
 Both he and Andrew are known to have been associated with Epstein previously.

 Part of the testimony from Ms Sjoberg alleges that Epstein once told her that Clinton “likes them young” – referring to girls.